f4pga/ideas/gsoc-2022-ideas.md

 ## Document XADC and `DNA_PORT` blocks for Xilinx Series 7

+Among other dedicated hard-blocks performing functionality that cannot be implemented directly using FPGA fabric Xilinx 7-series devices provide the `XADC` block and `DNA_PORT` block.
+The former is a generic dual 12-bit A/C converter capable not only of sampling external voltages but also reading the device's internal sensors like the temperature sensor.
+The latter block allows accessing unique device identification data a.k.a.
+"DNA".

 F4PGA’s FPGA flow depends on so-called [architecture definitions](https://github.com/SymbiFlow/f4pga-arch-defs), which are hardware descriptions of specific FPGAs that enable using specific configurable and hard blocks.
-XADC is a dual 12-bit Analog-to-Digital converter block featured on the Xilinx Series 7 FPGAs, covered by [project X-Ray](https://github.com/SymbiFlow/prjxray).
+Documentation of Xilinx 7-series hard blocks is covered by [project X-Ray](https://github.com/SymbiFlow/prjxray).
-The DNA port allows access to a dedicated shift register that can be loaded with some DNA data bits which can be factory programmed.
 The task is to extend the existing fuzzer to document all XADC related configuration bits as well as create a new fuzzer for the DNA block so that they become available in the open source flow.

 ### Expected Outcome